Aayushi-Mittal/WinterOfMentorship-PaintApp/README.md

 # Paint App
-MS Paint on windows was one of the most amazing apps that probably everyone worked on This project will help your own GUI Paint app using Python and Tkinter.
+MS Paint on windows was one of the most amazing apps that probably everyone worked on.
+It is a GUI Paint app using Python and Tkinter.
 This Paint App will have a lot of features, like types of brushes types of colors background colors etc and after making the painting users can save it in as images
 <!--
 ## Installation :
 1) Python 3